HBPMedical/mip-deployment/README.md

   - docker (tested using version 17.05.0-ce)
   - docker-compose (tested using version 1.17.0)

-### Deploy
+## Deploy

 Clone this repository.
 Execute `sudo ./run.sh` script to install all the components.

-## Verify the MIP 6.0 is working
+## Test
 After the installation is done, MIP will be visible on localhost.
-To verify all is working fine launch MIP and
+To verify everything is working properly go to http://localhost and
-  - Check that 2 medical conditions (dementia and TBI) are accessible from the frontend,
+  - Check that 2 medical conditions (dementia and TBI) are visible,
-  - Check that 5 datasets are accessible from the front end (4 in dementia and 1 in TBI).
+  - and that 5 datasets are accessible (4 in dementia and 1 in TBI).

 Enjoy!